 It can be frightening to discover that bats are living in your home.
 You might think of calling pest control to have them exterminated.
 However, bats cannot be treated like ants or termites, they are protected year-round in Florida, and exterminating them is illegal.

-Exclusion is a method of removing bats.
+To remove bats we employ a process called exclusion.
 We first find out where the bats are getting inside and seal those openings shut.
-A one-way door is installed once they are no longer able to enter.
-This allows them to leave, but they cannot re-enter.
+Once they have no way of entering, a one-way door will be installed.
+This allows them to leave but not reenter.
 This is a process that requires experience so it is best to call a qualified professional and let them take care of the bats.

 Bat Damage